Schuster baronets

-The Schuster Baronetcy, of Collingham Road in the Royal Borough of Kensington, was a title in the Baronetage of the United Kingdom.
+The Schuster baronetcy, of Collingham Road in the Royal Borough of Kensington, was a title in the Baronetage of the United Kingdom.
 It was created on 24 July 1906 for the banker Felix Schuster.
 He was a senior partner in the family firm of Schuster, Son & Co, and was also a finance member of the Council of India from 1906 to 1916.
-The third baronet was a colonel in the Rifle Brigade.
-The baronetcy became extinct on his death in 1996.

-The physicist Sir Arthur Schuster was the elder brother of the first baronet.
+The 3rd Baronet was a colonel in the Rifle Brigade.
+The baronetcy became extinct on his death in 1996 leaving no male issue.